 Contrary to popular assumption, lavender is not just for the ladies.
 In actual fact, men use lavender much more than they realise, and probably on a daily basis.
 Lavender is, in fact, (as you will discover in our article a key ingredient in some of the most popular men’s fragrances and skincare products on the… Read more »

 The process is a fairly straightforward one, though many seem pretty mystified by it.
-In many respects distillation hasn’t changed for centuries.
+In many respects Lavender Oil distillation hasn’t changed for centuries.
 It’s also not too different from the distillation of alcohol: relying on the same principles!
-At the peak of our lavender harvest we usually do 4 distillations each day in our two stills.
-Our biggest still takes about… Read more »
+At the peak of our lavender harvest we usually do 4 distillations each day in our two… Read more »

 Lavender is of course an ingredient in a good number of dishes in the Jersey Lavender cafe (known locally as Sprigs Cafe) and also various edible products sold in our farm shop and online.
 It often surprises people that lavender can be used as a flavouring, but believe me it is delicious and there is every evidence that the… Read more »